Payroll compliance and legislation guide for UK employers

 Payroll also involves personal data, so UK data protection rules apply.
 The Information Commissioner's Office (ICO) expects employers to control access to payroll data and keep it secure.
 Employers should also keep data only as long as needed and have a process for staff data requests.

-Statutory payments & deductions
+Statutory payments and deductions

-Payroll records & audits
+Payroll records and audits

 Common payroll compliance mistakes